abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

     { apiName: this.apiName,...config });

 ```
-Service name a little bit wierd but let's focus the first parameter. the type of The file param  is `FormData`.
-FormData is a native object in JavaSript.
+Function name a little bit wierd but let's focus the first parameter.
+The type of file param is `FormData`.
+FormData is a native object in JavaSript Web API.
 See the detail.  https://developer.mozilla.org/en-US/docs/Web/API/FormData .

 How to use `uploadFileByFile` function.